ryanp32/fortify-fitness/README.md

 node scripts/processCsv.js
 ```

-This command will read the CSV, then loop over each row and create invoices in Nookal.
+This command will prompt you to enter the name of the CSV, let you preview what invoices will be created, then create the invoices in Nookal.

 ## Conclusion

-You've successfully installed and set up the EziDebit to Nookal script on your Mac computer.
+You've successfully installed and set up the Ezidebit to Nookal script on your Mac computer.
 If you encounter any issues or have questions, refer to the project's documentation or seek assistance from the project's maintainers.

 Happy processing!